 Welcome!
-I am an Assistant Professor in the Department of Mathematics at CUNY—New York City College of Technology (City Tech).
-My work develops mathematical frameworks for machine learning, with emphasis on neural networks viewed as dynamical systems, feature engineering and dimensionality reduction, and applications to LiDAR/3D point clouds and remote sensing data.
-I also work in applied functional analysis (Banach space methods), numerical analysis, and PDE-based modeling of physical phenomena.
+I am an Assistant Professor in the Department of Mathematics at CUNY—New York City College of Technology (City Tech), with a temporary appointment at the CUNY Graduate Center.
+My work develops mathematical approaches to machine learning, with emphasis on feature engineering, representation learning, and applications to LiDAR/3D point clouds and remote sensing data.
+I also work in applied functional analysis (Banach space methods), numerical analysis, and the mathematical treatment of PDEs that model physical phenomena.

 I enjoy collaborating with undergraduate students on research.
 Below is a video featuring student research projects (Summer 2020).